imsujarkhanal/Custom-slider/README.md

 # Custom Elementor Service Carousel

-A custom Elementor widget built to recreate a service section carousel from a Figma design.
+A custom Elementor plugin, carousel widget built to recreate a service section carousel from a Figma design.
 This widget combines a feature image and a dynamic slider of service cards, with full control from the Elementor editor.

 ------------------------------------------------------------------------------------------------